NRI Income Tax & Compliance

 Applicable to NRIs: Non-resident Indians (NRIs) can also claim the benefit under section 54F, given that the reinvestment is made in a residential property located in India.

-Aids in long-term Financial Planning: This section encourages taxpayers to invest their long-term capital gains in more stable assets, such as real estate and housing, which serve as a future asset or a residence to live in.
+Aids in Long-Term Financial Planning: This section encourages taxpayers to invest their long-term capital gains in more stable assets, such as real estate and housing, which serve as a future asset or a residence to live in.

-How Can Savetaxs Help With Section 54F?
+How Can Savetaxs Help with Section 54F?

-Note: This guide is for informational purposes only.
+Note: This guide is for information purposes only.
 The views expressed in this guide are personal and do not constitute the views of Savetaxs.
 Savetaxs or the author will not be responsible for any direct or indirect loss incurred by the reader for taking any decision based on the information or the contents.
-It is advisable to consult with either a Chartered Accountant (CA) or a professional Company Secretary (CS) from the Savetaxs team, as they are familiar with the current regulations and help you make accurate decisions and maintain accuracy throughout the whole process.
+It is advisable to consult either a CA, CS, CPA or a professional tax expert from the Savetaxs team, as they are familiar with the current regulations and help you make accurate decisions and maintain accuracy throughout the whole process.

 profile

-Ritesh Jain (CA)
+Ritesh Jain (Tax Expert)

 Mr. Ritesh has 20 years of experience in taxation, accounting, business planning, organizational structuring, international trade financing, acquisitions, legal and secretarial services, MIS development, and a host of other areas.
 Mr Jain is a powerhouse of all things taxation.